magicmq/pyspigot-documentation/docs/managers/databases.md

 4. Here, we select all data from `test_table` and order it by the column `val`, descending, and assign the selected data to the `data` variable.

-5. Here, we loop through all of the data and print the column name along with the data corresponding to that column.
+5. Here, we loop through all of the rows in the returned data and print each row to console.

 6. Here, we execute an update on `test_table` by inserting a new row with values 11 for `id` and 1 for `val`, and assign the result (number of rows affected) to the variable `rows_affected`.